FuelLabs/sway-standards/standards/src_2/README.md

 # Motivation

 The standard seeks to provide a better developer experience using Fuel's tooling and the Language Server.
-This will allow for better interoperability between applicatons and allow for developers to get a faster understanding of ay external code they are using.
+This will allow for better interoperability between applications and enable developers to quickly understand any external code they are using or implementing.

 # Prior Art